Sexually transmitted infection: History

 The first well-recorded European outbreak of what is now known as syphilis occurred in 1494 when it broke out among French troops besieging Naples in the Italian War of 1494–98.
 The disease may have originated from the Columbian Exchange.
 From Naples, the disease swept across Europe, killing more than five million people.
 As Jared Diamond describes it, "[W]hen syphilis was first definitely recorded in Europe in 1495, its pustules often covered the body from the head to the knees, caused flesh to fall from people's faces, and led to death within a few months," rendering it far more fatal than it is today.
-Diamond concludes,"[B]y 1546, the disease had evolved into the disease with the symptoms so well known to us today."
+Diamond concludes, "[B]y 1546, the disease had evolved into the disease with the symptoms so well known to us today."
 Gonorrhea is recorded at least up to 700 years ago and associated with a district in Paris formerly known as "Le Clapiers".
 This is where the prostitutes were to be found at that time.

-Prior to the invention of modern medicines, sexually transmitted diseases were generally incurable, and treatment was limited to treating the symptoms of the disease.
-The first voluntary hospital for venereal diseases was founded in 1746 at London Lock Hospital.
+Prior to the invention of modern medicines, sexually transmitted infections were generally incurable, and treatment was limited to treating the symptoms of the infection.
+The first voluntary hospital for STIs was founded in 1746 at London Lock Hospital.
 Treatment was not always voluntary: in the second half of the 19th century, the Contagious Diseases Acts were used to arrest suspected prostitutes.
-In 1924, a number of states concluded the Brussels Agreement, whereby states agreed to provide free or low-cost medical treatment at ports for merchant seamen with venereal diseases.
-A proponent of these approaches was Dr. Nora Wattie, OBE, Venereal Diseases Officer in Glasgow from 1929, encouraged contact tracing and volunteering for treatment, rather than the prevailing more judgemental view and published her own research on improving sex education and maternity care.
+In 1924, a number of states concluded the Brussels Agreement, whereby states agreed to provide free or low-cost medical treatment at ports for merchant seamen with STIs.
+A proponent of these approaches was Nora Wattie, OBE, Venereal Diseases Officer in Glasgow from 1929, encouraged contact tracing and volunteering for treatment, rather than the prevailing more judgemental view and published her own research on improving sex education and maternity care.